-High-level overview of the Executive Dashboard.
+A high-level overview of the latest Executive Dashboard.

-Understanding why your score has increased or decreased from any point in time has never been easier with the interactive RiskSense Security Score (RS³) Timeline chart.
-Select the start date and end date to observe exact differences in finding, host, and threat counts and the changes in RS³ between those two dates.
+The Executive Dashboard provides an overview of your organization’s risk posture.
+At a high level, Ivanti RS³ provides a single numeric indicator of your organization’s cybersecurity hygiene; a higher score corresponds to a better security posture.
+Understanding why your score has increased or decreased from any point in time has never been easier with the interactive Ivanti RS³ Timeline chart.
+Select the start date and end date to observe exact differences in finding and asset counts and the changes in RS³ between those two dates.

-Key elements of the dashboard, such as the RS³ dial and trend line or the Exploitable Hosts by Business Impact table, depend heavily on the currently active filters.
+Key elements of the dashboard, such as the RS³ dial and trend line, depend heavily on the currently active filters.
 Note that for this reason, different users may see a different overall RS³, depending on their roles and group permissions.

-Overall RiskSense Security Score (RS³): RS³ represents your organization’s cybersecurity posture, measuring risk posed by existing vulnerabilities and current potential threats.
-RiskSense uses several factors like its custom VRR, asset business criticality, threat intelligence, and probability of breach to calculate this score.
+RS³ represents your organization’s cybersecurity posture, which measures the risk posed by existing vulnerabilities and potential threats.
+Ivanti Neurons uses several factors like Vulnerability Risk Rating (VRR), asset business criticality, threat intelligence, and probability of breach to calculate this score.